bbudescu/bbudescu.github.io/about.md

 permalink: /about/
 ---

+This page provides a brief outline of my professional life.
+It looks a bit narcissistic, but it's not.

 # 1. Definition
 I am a machine learning and computer vision engineer.
 I help companies big and small explore the way in which computers can understand things and help people.